denten-books/plain-text/main.md

 now I ask only who controls the device?
 But were a book also a pill or fused with the neural circuitry of the brain, would you know what you were reading?

-## Chapter 3: Phenomenology of a Photocopier
-`content, matter, form`

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)

 "You must acknowledge that this is readable without special training," reads